davidjhkim/digitalframeworks-summer2018/Final Story.md

 “Three years ago, in 2016, we had a quarterback who was 6-4, 230.
 We put him back there and ran wildcats with him and just let him plow,” Braun said.
 “Last year, we were different.
 We threw some two tight-ends and put our linebacker in the fullback position and lead the way.”

-Kilian has a different answer.
+Kilian has a different thought.

 “If you made me choose, I would go with the heavier personnel group, but have the flexibility in your formation so you’re not always doing it one way,” he said.
 “If you got a really good wide receiver and they’re playing man coverage, awesome.
 Have your other nine guys in protection where the ball is being snapped and play catch with your best receiver against a defensive back.”